jakejooyoung/cloud-automation/README.md

-# Core Engine : Cloud Automation #
+# Core Engine #

-This README would normally document whatever steps are necessary to get your application up and running.

-**Quick summary**
+**Quick summary:**

-* Cloud Automation is an admin tool developed and owned by the Gains Research Group that automates repetitive DevOps tasks encountered over at Nopain, LLC in launching new products.
+Core Engine is a suite of administrative tools that automate repetitive DevOps tasks routinely encountered by Nopain, LLC in launching new products.
-* Intended for Nopain, LLC use only.

-**Version**
+*This repository is developed, owned and maintained by the Gains Research Group and is intended for authorized Nopain, LLC use only.*

+# Cloud Automation #
+**Quick summary:**
+This repository launches and configures a cloud infrastructure that's immediately scalable and secure.

+**Version:**
-* 0.0.1
+0.0.1

 **Company:**

-* For more information about the relationship between Nopain Products & Gains Research Group [visit npgains.com](https://npgains.com)
+For more information about the relationship between Nopain Products & Gains Research Group [visit npgains.com](https://npgains.com)